ZiruiYin/ANAKIN/README.md

 # ANAKIN

-This is a movie recommendation system.
-It is not deployed to a commercial server.
-Please refer to the vidoes for accessing localhost.
+This is a toy movie recommendation system.